moni-sha17/Personal-Portfolio/README.md

 # Personal Portfolio Website

-## Project Overview
-This project is a basic personal portfolio website created using HTML.
+This is a simple personal portfolio website created using HTML and CSS.

+## About the Project
-It showcases my personal details, skills, and contact information.
+The website showcases basic information about me, my skills, projects, and contact details.
+It is designed to be clean, beginner-friendly, and responsive.

-## Objective
+## Features
-To understand HTML structure, semantic tags, forms, and internal navigation.
+- Simple and clean layout
+- Responsive design for mobile screens
+- Navigation bar with hover effects
+- Contact form
+- Profile image section

 ## Technologies Used
-- HTML5
+- HTML
+- CSS (Flexbox & Media Queries)

-## Website Sections
+## Folder Structure
-- About Me
-- Skills
+- index.html
-- project
+- style.css
-- Contact
+- README.md

-## How to Run the Project
-1. Download or clone the repository
-2. Open index.html in a web browser

-## Learning Outcome
+## Author
-I learned HTML tags, attributes, semantic elements, and form creation.
+Mochi